lookit/lookit-docs/docs/source/tutorial-second-study.rst

 1. Setup
 ~~~~~~~~~

 We'll start with a standard setup frame called "exp-video-config".
-You can see a sample of what it looks like `here <https://lookit.github.io/lookit-frameplayer-docs/classes/Exp-video-config.html>`__.
+You can see a sample of what it looks like :ref:`here <elf:exp-video-config>`.

 Underneath the screenshot, you'll see an example of defining this frame in your study protocol: